All About Lily Chou-Chou: Plot

 Yuichi finds himself sucked into his now-tormentor's gang.
-He is ridiculed and coerced into doing Shusuke's dirty work, and finds solace only in the ethereal music of Lily Chou-Chou and chatting with his online friends on his fan website.
-Things become far worse for everyone when Yuichi is assigned to supervising Shiori Tsuda, whom Shusuke has blackmailed into enjo kōsai.
-Kuno is raped by Shusuke's lackeys after unwittingly offending the school's girl gang.
-A guilt-ridden Yuichi lends Tsuda his copy of Lily Chou-Chou's album; she later dies by suicide.
-Yuichi, grieving, is talked out of suicide by Blue Cat in a series of online messages.
+He is ridiculed and coerced into doing Shusuke's dirty work and finds solace only in the ethereal music of Lily Chou-Chou and chatting with his online friends on his fan website.
+Things become far worse for everyone when Yuichi is assigned to supervise Shiori Tsuda, whom Shusuke has blackmailed into enjo kōsai.

+Yoko is raped by Shusuke's lackeys after unwittingly offending the school's girl gang.
+She cuts off her hair to avoid the same fate as Shiori.
+A guilt-ridden Yuichi lends Shiori his copy of Lily Chou-Chou's album; she later dies by suicide.
+Yuichi, grieving over Shiori's death, is talked out of suicide by Blue Cat in a series of online messages.

-Yuichi heads to Tokyo to see a Lily Chou-Chou concert, where him and "Blue Cat" have also arranged to meet in person.
-Yuichi runs into Shusuke, who coercively throws away Yuichi's ticket.
-Yuichi watches the concert outside on a screen and realizes that Shusuke was Blue Cat.
-Yuichi stabs him in the middle of a crowd after the concert, killing him.
+Yuichi heads to Tokyo to see a Lily Chou-Chou concert, where he and "Blue Cat" have also arranged to meet in person.
+Yuichi runs into Shusuke, who coercively throws away Yuichi's ticket, and realizes that Shusuke was Blue Cat.
+After Yuichi watches the concert outside on a screen, a violent argument escalates between the two of them, leading Yuichi to stab him to death in the middle of the crowd after the concert.

 At home, Yuichi begins his life again, reconciling with his schoolteacher and dyeing his hair.
-He shares a moment with Kuno as she plays piano.
-The movie's final scene shows Yuichi, Shusuke, and Tsuda standing alone in a field, listening to the music of Lily Chou-Chou.
+He shares a moment with Yoko as she plays piano.
+The movie's final scene shows Yuichi, Shusuke, and Shiori standing alone in a field, listening to the music of Lily Chou-Chou.